What on earth happened?!

 How are you coping?

 The first two weeks I went into a flight or fight mode.
 I moved all my face-to-face workshops online, updated my Etsy shop and tried to rescue everything possible.
 I worked more hours than I normally would!
 And then my mood went down and my motivation changed.
 I didn’t want to be online anymore, I felt drained and after way too many Zoom calls I needed a break!
 And so I took it!
 I started reading more, did meditations and I listened to my body.
+I started journaling and I meditate daily with the amazing Sah!
 After a couple of weeks, I felt fresh again, newly motivated and ready to go!

 Reliving memories on Instagram

 As a traveller, it also had a big impact on my dreams.
 I wanted to go to Egypt in April with a friend and back to Nepal in June.
-I have a wedding to photograph in Ireland in August and we are still unsure if this can happen.
+I had a wedding to photograph in Ireland in August and we had to reschedule this to 2021.
 Many of my old colleagues who work with the airlines are sitting at home, uncertain if they can keep their jobs or working on repatriation flights to bring people home.
 And many fellow travellers are in the same boat.
 I started sharing images on Instagram to relive the trip to Asia and to bring some positive messages.
 I also held a collection to help the homeless people in Kathmandu with a daily meal.
 And I’m very grateful we managed to collect food for 750 people which was prepared and provided by volunteers in the city.

 What can we do to help?

-Now, it seems we have to get used to a “new normal”.
+Now, it seems we have to get used to a “new normal” and Covid is here to stay for a while.
 And in the meantime, I try to help where possible.
 So let me know if you are struggling or you have questions.
-I am only a Zoom call away!
+I am only a call away!
 Some other things we can do to help:

 - Send a thank-you note to someone you appreciate